 The Movement Pattern Hierarchy

-Whilst these are the basic movement patterns, there is also a hierarchy of variations available for each of the movement patterns.
-Just because you need them in your day to day life, doesn’t mean all of them need to be practised in the gym or with a barbell.
-But they do need to be practised.
+Whilst these are the fundamental movement patterns, there is also a hierarchy of variations available for each movement pattern.
+You use them daily, so they need to be practised (not necessarily with a barbell).

-The King of all movements, and the one that is going to save your back a lot of pain in the future (if you nail it) or be blamed for your back pain (if you butcher it).
-The Hip hinge is the ability to keep a stable trunk and stable lower body whilst moving through the hips (think of a door hinge where the piece of attached the door is locked in and the piece attached to the frame is rock solid).
+The King of all movements.
+It will save your back a lot of pain in the future (if you nail it) or be blamed for your back pain (if you butcher it).
+The Hip hinge maintains a stable trunk and lower body whilst moving through the hips (think of a door hinge where the piece attached to the door is locked in and the part attached to the frame is rock solid).

-When this happens you limit the demands placed on your lower back which is typically used as a stabilising structure (for more info on this check out What’s Mostability?
+When this happens, you limit the demands placed on your lower back as a stabilising structure (for more info on this, check out What’s Mostability?
 What do I NEED to Know About IT?).
 If you aren’t stressing your lower back out, you won’t get lower back pain.
-If your back is stronger then the demands you are placing on it, It won’t give you pain signals.
+If your back is stronger than the demands you are placing on it, It won’t give you pain signals.